 A replacement appearance against South Africa followed before his performances banked his place in the boilerhouse in every match of the following 2014 Autumn Tests - registering his first international try in the 41-31 win over Argentina.

 Jonny and brother Richie were both on the scoresheet that day, making them the last brothers to score in a Test match since Gavin and Scott Hastings, who were on the try-sheet together three times during their career (twice in 1991 - Five Nations and RCW - and in the RWC 1995).
+Jonny and Richie Gray are the 21st set of brothers to play for Scotland in the same game.

 Jonny then started each of the 2015 RBS 6 Nations Championship and was subsequently listed as one of the nation's two nominees for the player of the tournament award, racking up an outstanding tackle count of 84, the highest in the tournament.
 The lock, who turned 21 in the penultimate week of the Championship, missed only one attempted tackle throughout the tournament’s five games.

-A further two starting roles followed in Scotland's Summer Test campaign, including the 48-7 win over Italy, before being named in the 31-man squad for the Rugby World Cup 2015; starting in four out of five possibele matches.
+A further two starting roles followed in Scotland's Summer Test campaign, including the 48-7 win over Italy, before being named in the 31-man squad for the Rugby World Cup 2015; starting in four out of five possible matches.

 Jonny joined Glasgow Warriors in the summer of 2012 on the back of standout displays for Hamilton and Scotland under-20.